 The OIG findings that drove reform

 The OIG followed up with report OEI-03-22-00100, "Medicare Advantage Organizations' Prior Authorization Processes at Selected Plans," in October 2023.
 This report documented ongoing concerns and identified persistent issues with plans applying inappropriate coverage criteria, denying medically necessary care, and processing requests with long delays.
 The Senate Permanent Subcommittee on Investigations also conducted hearings and released a 2022 report documenting use of automated tools and artificial intelligence to deny prior authorization at scale, with high reversal rates on appeal.
-The OIG findings, the Senate report, and growing public pressure from beneficiary advocacy organizations, provider associations, and Medicare Rights Center generated the momentum for the CMS 2024 final rules.
+The OIG findings, the Senate report, and growing public pressure from beneficiary advocacy organizations, provider associations, and the Medicare Rights Center generated the momentum for the CMS 2024 final rules.

 The 2024 CMS final rule on Medicare Advantage and Part D (88 Fed.
 Reg.
 22120)